oracle-samples/oracle-db-examples/java/jdbc/Tomcat_Servlet/Readme.md

 # Tomcat Java Servlet
-The Oracle JDBC drivers allow Java applications to connect and process data in the Oracle Database.
-Apache Tomcat is the application server for building and deploying Java EE applications.
+The Oracle JDBC drivers allow Java applications to connect and process data in the Oracle Database. **Apache Tomcat** is the application server for building and deploying Java EE applications.
 This repository has code samples for a Java Servlet that connects to the Oracle Database using the Oracle JDBC driver.
 We have furnished `build.xml` to compile the servlet and the `Readme.md` that has instructions to compile and deploy this servlet on Tomcat.
-If you have subscribed to any Oracle Database Service on Cloud such as DBCS, EECS, BMCS etc., follow these instructions to verify the connectivity with Tomcat.
+If you have subscribed to any Oracle Database Service on Cloud such as DBCS, EECS, BMCS etc., follow these instructions to verify the database connectivity with Tomcat.

 # What you need to install?